 The combined Professionalism Coordinating Council of the Colorado Bar Association and Denver Bar Association works to implement the Principles of Professionalism among members of the Bar, and improve professional conduct by lawyers and judges in light of the lawyers’ Oath of Admission and the reasonable expectations of the bench, bar, and the public.
 The Council sponsors a Speaker’s Bureau to speak to groups of professionals, and presents to law students about principles of professional behavior.
 The Council has also produced a video vignette series for use in professionalism and ethical CLEs and discussions.

-The Council has 178 members, and meets on the second Wednesday of every month at the Bar Association offices at 1900 Grant Street, Denver, Colorado.
+The Council has 178 members, and meets on the second Wednesday of every month at the Bar Association offices at 1290 Broadway, Suite 1700, Denver, Colorado.

 Committee Chairs: Hon.
 Jonathon Shamis and Erika Holmes